It’s a gin thing!

 “First you take a drink, then the drink takes a drink, then the drink takes you,” said F. Scott Fitzgerald (author of The Great Gatsby and a lil’ hero of mine).
 The writer’s liquor of choice was gin, which he reportedly believed could not be detected on the breath.
 “Mother’s ruin”, as it is often known, has undergone something of a renaissance in the UK, reinvented as a premium product over the last few years.
 The so-called “gin-aissance” is winning over style-conscious younger drinkers as well as the whole readership of Muddy Stilettos I suspect.

-The Little Gin Company has jumped joyously on the gin band wagon and launched their beautifully, quirky business at the start of 2015.
+The Little Gin Company knowing a good trend when they see it, jumped joyously on the gin band wagon and launched their beautifully, quirky business at the start of 2015.
 Old school friends, Emma and Nicola, have spent many a time sampling the gin delights on offer in their local town of Stratford-upon-Avon and now a little older (and wiser?), they decided to turn their love of gin into a business venture, to share their passion for gin with others.

 Building on their unique style, they decided to lovingly convert a retro-style horse trailer into a rustic, boutique style mobile gin bar (OMG, be still your beating hearts), to serve the gin-loving community with a selection of locally distilled and speciality gins.

 The gin experience also extends beyond the mobile bar, offering a host of gin tasting evenings at a variety of venues throughout the Midlands, through their Travelling Gin Club.

 We were lucky enough to have the ladies serving up our 30 winners at the Muddy Stilettos Awards in June, and not only did they mix up two tasty cocktails, they brought along an element of glamour and some big smiles that I suspect we’d all have if we worked with gin every day ; )